The Not So Sunny Side of Sunscreen

-Although there have been countless articles written on the dangers of certain sunscreens (in terms of their ingredient and delivery) and studies linking their use to the increase of skin cancer rates, very few of us seem to be paying attention.
+Although there have been countless articles written on the dangers of most sunscreens that you’ll find on the drugstore shelves, it seems that very few of us are paying attention.
 Whether at the beach or at the pool, most people are slathering themselves with known carcinogens or, worse yet (and my biggest pet peeve!), using aerosol spray-on sunscreens and releasing millions of nanoparticles (i.e., particles known for causing lung damage as well as developmental issues in animals) into the air that they (and everyone around them) is breathing.

 There are a number of factors that must go into choosing a Vitamin D supplement:

-Choose Vitamin D3 (or cholecalciferol), which is the recommended form of vitamin D and is the natural form of vitamin D that your body makes from sunlight.
+Choose Vitamin D3 (or cholecalciferol), which is the recommended form of vitamin D and the natural form of vitamin D that your body makes from sunlight

-Ensure that your D3 supplement contains K2 or supplement with K2 when taking D3 orally, as this duo works together for optimal health and maximum absorption.
+Make sure that your D3 supplement contains K2, as this duo works together for optimal health and maximum absorption

 According to the Skin Cancer Foundation, one in five Americans will develop skin cancer at some point in their lives.
 While we can turn to sunscreens to help protect ourselves from some of the negative side effects of too much sun, all sunscreens are not created equal.
 In fact, some controversial research suggests that sunscreens may even contribute to cancer by forming potentially harmful breakdown products when absorbed into the skin and enter the bloodstream.
 Whether or not a link actually exists, we can't deny that most sunscreens contain many dangerous chemicals that are harmful to our health.